 Most students maintain the same mentor throughout their time in the program.
-However, in some cases, your research interests might change or your work style is not compatible with that of your mentor.
+However, in some cases, your research interests might change or you might discover that your work style is not compatible with that of your mentor.
 If desiring to change mentor, you should discuss this with the present mentor in a timely manner and before the change to the new mentor is made.
 If considering a change in mentor, it is understood that you may wish to consult peers, other faculty, and/or the Program Director of the Psychological Science program, but you should not proceed to work with a new mentor before notifying your present mentor and making an official change with the Program Director.
 If you have already taken the Research Practicum (PSY 6030) course with the original mentor, you must take this course again with the new mentor.

-B. Grades and Quality of Graduate Work
+B. Grades, Quality of Graduate Work, and Time Limit to Complete the Program